shinken-solutions/shinken/doc/source/06_medium/business-rules.rst

   * All macros **between** the ``$(`` and ``)$`` sequences are expanded for each underlying problem using its attributes.

+All macros defined on hosts or services composing or holding the business rule may be used in the outer or inner part of the template respectively.

+To ease writing output template for business rules made of both hosts and services, 3 convinience macros having the same meaning for each type may be used: ``STATUS``, ``SHORTSTATUS``, and ``FULLNAME``, which expand respectively to the host or service status, its status abreviated form and its full name (``host_name`` for hosts, or ``host_name/service_description`` for services).

 Example:

 Imagine you want to build a consolidated service which notifications contain links to the underlying problems in the WebUI, allowing to acknowledge them without having to search.
 You may use a template looking like: